CaptainToTo/owl-tree/README.md

 }
 ```

-To close the local connection, simply call `Disconnect`, and clean-up will be handled for you.
+To close the local connection call `Disconnect`.

 ```cs
 client.Disconnect(); // disconnect from server